SeascapeScience/Rbigelow/Tutorials/Colby2018/Lab1/README.md

  - What does “Series 1” mean?
  - The line of data is difficult to follow.
  - One side of the rectangle has no line.
- - Font size is small and difficult to read.
+ - Font is pizelated and difficult to read.

 **Note**: Using the literature as a guide is very helpful, but be careful: there are lots of bad figures in the literature.
 If a figure is difficult to follow, it's probably not a good figure.
 Make a mental note of what is wrong with it so you can avoid that.